AlCpwnd/AdminTools/README.md

 ## Active Directory

 ### AD_PswdChangePrompt:
 Script will prompt users at logon, regardless if they're within the domain network or not.
+Modify the `Limit` variable within the script in accordance to your password policies.

 > Disclaimer:
 > This is still a work in progress, please do the necessary tests prior to applying any of the steps related to this script.